Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation

 \subsection{Perturbation of Spectral Amplitudes}

 Using a similar perturbation approach, we can study the influence of noise on spectral amplitudes as well.

-As reported in [Part~II], discrete spectral amplitudes are chaotic even when noise is zero.
+As reported in [Part~II], in the Riemann-Hilbert approach the discrete spectral amplitudes are chaotic even when noise is zero.
 We thus here consider first-order fluctuation of continuous spectral amplitudes, under the lumped noise model.

 Continuous spectral amplitudes are obtained by solving the following Riccati equation [Part~I]